O-1 Visa Lawyer | Visa Nation

 What is an O-1 Visa?

-O1 Visas are for individuals who have been recognized nationally or internationally and have extraordinary ability in
+O1 Visas are non-immigrant visas for individuals who have been recognized nationally or internationally for their distinguished reputation and have either extraordinary ability in the sciences, business, education, arts, or athletics, or extraordinary achievements in motion pictures or television.

-Who is the O1 Visa for?
+Who is The O-1 Visa for?

-O1A (Science, Business, Education, Athletics)
+O-1A (Science, Business, Education, Athletics)

 • Research Scientist